 After Anglicanism became the official religion in Virginia, a band of Puritans left there in 1642 for Maryland, where they founded Providence – a fitting name of city of Calvinists.
 It would later be renamed Annapolis (named after the Protestant Queen Anne).
 In the late 1600’s and early 1700’s, the Puritan revolution government had seized governance of Maryland and began violating the Maryland Toleration Act of 1649, which established tolerance of various forms of Christianity.
-These Puritans persecuted Maryland Catholics by burning down all the original Catholic Churches in southern Maryland and moved the seat of government from the St. Mary’s City to Annapolis.
+These Puritans persecuted Maryland Catholics by burning down all the original Catholic Churches in southern Maryland and moved the seat of government from Saint Mary’s City to Annapolis.

 Could you imagine these Catholics celebrating the Puritan’s Thanksgiving Day?
 I couldn’t.
 Could you imagine these Puritans celebrating a Day of Thanksgiving after burning down those Catholic Churches?
 I could!
 And here we are, many centuries later, celebrating the most anti-Catholic holiday of all.

 While Catholics in the United States have lost control of the message of Saint Patrick’s Day and Saint Valentine’s Day, and are starting to lose control of the message of Christmas, we certainly have to be thankful to God that Protestants have lost their message of Thanksgiving Day!
 Let us pray that they rediscover it where Christ Jesus intended – in the thank-offering (todah) of the Holy Eucharist! 😀